Chrisa142857/brain_network_decoder/README.md

 ```
 ├── data                                   # Will be created when pre-loading data
 ├── datasets.py                            # The class of datasets and dataloaders
-├── decoder_vs_mlp_in_markdown.md          # A markdown table parsed from log files of exp
+├── logs3_in_markdown.md                   # A markdown table of experimental results parsed from log files
 ├── finetune_lbnm.py                       # Finetune LCM
-├── get_sex_age_score.py                   # Parse sex and age score in log files
-├── lineplot_modelScale.py                 # Line plots for model scalability
-├── logs                                   # Will be created when running exp
+├── logs3                                  # Will be created when running exp
 ├── md2latex.py                            # Convert markdown table to Latex
 ├── models
 │   ├── BNT                                # BNT codes migrated from the official github repo